Lorenz-127/TicTacToe/docs/README.md

 - Two-player gameplay (X and O)
 - Game over screen showing the winner or a tie
 - Option to restart the game or return to the main menu after a game ends
+- Game mode options to switch between PvP and PvE (AI)

 ## How to Play

 1. Launch the game
 2. Click "Start Game" on the start menu
+3. Click "Game Mode" to switch between player vs. Player or Player vs. AI
-3. Players take turns clicking on empty cells to place their marker (X or O)
+4. Players take turns clicking on empty cells to place their marker (X or O)
-4. The game ends when a player gets three in a row (horizontally, vertically, or diagonally) or when all cells are filled (resulting in a tie)
+5. The game ends when a player gets three in a row (horizontally, vertically, or diagonally) or when all cells are filled (resulting in a tie)
-5. After the game ends, choose to play again or return to the main menu
+6. After the game ends, choose to play again or return to the main menu

 ## Technical Details